 ConocoPhillips’s correlations last week

-As we saw in the previous part, ConocoPhillips’s (COP) stock price rose ~2% last week.
-Crude oil (OIL) (SCO) and the SPDR S&P 500 ETF (SPY) rose ~2% and ~0.7%, respectively, in the same week.
-However, natural gas prices fell by close to half a percentage point.
-In this part, we’ll discuss the relationship between the daily movements of ConocoPhillips’s stock price and crude oil prices.
+As we discussed in the previous part, ConocoPhillips’s (COP) stock price rose marginally by 0.06% last week.
+Even crude oil and natural gas rose 2% and 7.7%, respectively, during the same week.
+However, the SPDR S&P 500 ETF (SPY) fell 0.14%.
+In this part, we’ll discuss the relationship between the daily movements in ConocoPhillips’s stock price and crude oil prices.
 We’ll look at ConocoPhillips stock’s correlation coefficient with crude oil in the past week and the past month.
-We’ll also discuss the extent to which ConocoPhillips’s stock price followed daily natural gas prices and the S&P 500 Index during the same period.
+We’ll also see how ConocoPhillips’s stock price followed daily natural gas prices and the S&P 500 Index during the same periods.

 For the week ending November 10, ConocoPhillips stock showed a correlation of ~75% with crude oil (USO) (SCO).
 Movements in crude oil had a very high influence on ConocoPhillips stock.
 The stock’s correlation with SPY was positive at ~69%, which means that movements in ConocoPhillips stock were in tandem with SPY last week.